SuperTapood/Cudheart/roadmap.md

 - [ ] use max function to better print the matrix
 - [ ] add readme to every module
 - [ ] allow trigo funcs to accept angles with flags
+- [ ] add global flags for exceptions
 - [ ] manually handle all possible exceptions (because cpp exceptions suck)
 - [ ] fix vander
 - [ ] add some meta data